openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Component Overview
 ==============================================
-AAPS is not just a (self-built) application, the application is a just one of serveral modules.
-Before deciding for one, it would be a good idea to have a look at the Hardware Setup, too.
+AAPS is not just a (do it yourself) application, it is just one of serveral modules of your closed loop system.
+Before deciding for one, it would be a good idea to have a look at the hardware setup, too.

 .. note::
    **IMPORTANT SAFETY NOTICE**